 About Reaction Time

 Reaction time is the ability to respond quickly to a stimulus.
 It important in many sports and day to day activities, though it is not often measured.
 Simple reaction time is the time taken between a stimulus and movement e.g., sprint start.
+See a list of reaction time tests.

 Such simple reaction time depends on nerve connections and signal pathways, is 'hard wired' in your body composition and cannot be improved.
 Another type of reaction time, choice reaction time, is the time taken between stimulus and action which requires a choice.
 Choice reaction time can be improved by practice and training.